You’ve reached content that’s exclusive to AARP members.

 Your Brain and Alcohol

-Research may debunk past advice that a little drinking is better for brain health than none
+Research does not support past advice that a little drinking is better for brain health than none

 Add to My Favorites